tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/身份管理/用户管理/消息接收者_intl.md

 ## Overview
-As a user type of sub-account, message recipients cannot access the Tencent Cloud console via programming or login.
+Message recipient is a sub-account user, and cannot access the Tencent Cloud console via programming or login.
 It can only receive message notifications through the associated contact method set by the primary account.

 ## User Guide